This Course is part of a Career Path: Become a Cyber Security Engineer

-The PMP certification is a globally-recognized certification that distinguishes individuals who possess the experience, education and competency to lead and direct projects.
+The PMP certification is a globally-recognized certification that distinguishes individuals who possess the experience, education and competency to lead and manage projects.
 Our PMP online training course educates on how to initiate, plan and manage a project, as well as the process behind analyzing risk, monitoring and controlling project contracts and how to develop schedules and budgets.
-At the conclusion of the training, individuals should be able to successfully build, plan, manage and execute a project plan for a company.
+At the end of the training, individuals should be able to successfully build, plan, manage and execute a project plan.

-This online PMP course is thorough, because the exam is quite laborious (4 hour, 200 question format), and test-takers who are successful can attribute most of their success to in-depth training.
+This PMP course is thorough, because the exam is quite laborious, and test-takers who are successful can attribute most of their success to in-depth training.
 Our full library of online self-paced training videos will ensure that you're well prepared.
-Once the PMP certification is earned, one can enjoy the distinction and respect that comes from being a PMP holder, as well as the multitude of job opportunities that follow.
+Once the PMP certification is earned, one can enjoy the distinction and recognition that comes from being a PMP holder, as well as the multitude of possible job opportunities.

 About the PMP Certification Exam

 In order to earn the official certification for PMP, you must take one required exam.
 Passing the exam is determinant on the individual psychometric analysis set by the PMI institute.

 What is Involved in this online Project Management Training Course?

 In our PMP training you will learn to perform all the key aspects of project management.
 Upon completion of the in-depth training, you will have the resources and knowledge required to successfully build, plan, manage, and execute a project plan.
 The course is comprehensive, as the PMP certification exam is lengthy and arduous.
 Cybrary offers a full library of training videos that are designed to prepare you for the PMP certification exam.
 At the conclusion of the course, which is just over 5 total hours, you will receive a Certificate of Completion.